-Does a collection letter from a collection law firm seeking payment of an alleged homeowner’s association fee constitute a “debt” under the Fair Debt Collection Practices Act (FDCPA)?
-Yes it does.
+Does a collection letter from a collection law firm seeking payment of an alleged homeowner’s association fee constitutes a “debt” under the Fair Debt Collection Practices Act (FDCPA)?
+Yes, it does.

 The Ninth Circuit faced this question in Mashiri v.
-Epsten Grinnell & Howell (you can read the Google Scholar opinion here).
+Epsten Grinnell & Howell.

 The district court (trial court) dismissed the case as it ruled there was no FDCPA violation.